 The Banana Reef is a banana-shaped inner dive site off the south-east side of North Malé Atoll.
 Treacherous currents can make snorkeling here difficult, but strong snorkelers will find an untouched reef wall that is as rich in sea life as it is in colorful corals.
 The reef depth is from 15′ to 120′ in some areas.
 The water is very clear with good visibility.

-The Okabe is an inner reserve on the south-east side of the atoll within the Kalhi Channel.
+The Okabe is an inner reserve on the south-east side of the atoll within the Kalihi Channel.
 It is an extremely popular site due to the massive formations of coral rocks which bring barracudas, oriental sweetlips, jacks, batfish, sharks and many other species of marine life.
 It’s a popular dive site, but the depth in some areas is about 75′.

 Lammu Atoll is dotted with uninhabited islands, each with barrier coral reefs and shallow lagoons.
 They are perfect dive sites for the snorkeler.
 Vadinolhu Kandu is a great spot to see a large collection of marine life in one place.
-At Kolhumadulu Atoll, you can view dolphins at Thuvaroo Island and Halksbill turtles at Olhugiri.
+At Kolhumadulu Atoll, you can view dolphins at Thuvaroo Island and Hawksbill turtles at Olhugiri.

 The best atolls to snorkel in the Maldives have reefs with several channels and large lagoons, but for snorkeling in deep water, it’s advantageous to join a dive expedition.
 Many resorts offer day trips out to sea for the more adventurous snorkelers.
 You’ll be diving with well-trained snorkelers who knows what lies beneath the water and will ensure you are safe in the environment.